 Bleeding or bruising: As the procedure is invasive, the patient may experience minor bleeding at the site of injection.
 Because of the catheter, the patient may also have bruising.

 Allergic reactions: This procedure involves the use of dye.
 Patients may experience allergic reactions such as rashes due to dye.

-Arterial damage: The procedure may result in damage to arteries in groin or legs.
-It may affect the blood supply to lower extremities.
+Arterial damage: The procedure may result in damage to arteries in the groin or legs.
+It may affect the blood supply to the lower extremities.